marek-mikolajczyk/learning-pipelines-win1/git_notes.md

 - group of developers can work on few features
 - discuss about branch - use pull requests
 - - pull request - tell others that you modified code in a branch.
 PR can be from branch or commit.
 PR initializes review page which compares 2 branches. if you don't have write rights to master, fork the repository first. when creating PR, you can specify into which branch changes will be done.
 PR can be linked
+- use release branch or tags. release branch can get a commit, while a tag points to precise commit
+- consider branch lifetime
+- use branch of branch, not everything put to develop branch

 <div class="center">